FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-checkout-tracking.md

 **NOTE:** You have to replace the right hand side (e.g. BrandFieldName) with your own values.
-If you can't find a way to retrieve the `fieldRoles` via the FACT-Finder UI, you can trigger a search on a page that uses FACT-Finder Web Components and your FACT-Finder instance.
+If you can't find a way to retrieve the `fieldRoles` via the FactFinder UI, you can trigger a search on a page that uses FactFinder Web Components and your FactFinder instance.
 Afterwards open the Browser Dev Tools, navigate to the Console Tab and enter:
 `factfinder.communication.fieldRoles`